nlfiedler/mokuroku/README.md

 ## Overview

-This [Rust](https://www.rust-lang.org) crate is designed to provide a secondary index on top of the [RocksDB](https://rocksdb.org) key/value store, much like [PouchDB](https://pouchdb.com) does for LevelDB.
+This [Rust](https://www.rust-lang.org) crate is designed to provide a secondary index on top of the [RocksDB](https://rocksdb.org) key/value store, similar to what [PouchDB](https://pouchdb.com) does for LevelDB.
 The application provides implementations of the `Document` trait to suit the various types of data to be stored in the database, and this library will invoke a mapping function provided by the application to produce index key/value pairs.

 The design of this library is similar to PouchDB, albeit with an API suitable for the language.
 Unlike PouchDB, however, this library does not put any constraints on the format of the database records.
-As a result, the API relies on the application to provide the functions for deserializing records and invoking the `emit()` function with index key/value pairs.
-To avoid unnecessary deserialization, the library will call `Document.map()` with each defined view whenever the application calls the `put()` function on the `Database` instance.
+As a result, the library relies on the application to provide the functions for deserializing records and invoking the `emit()` function with index key/value pairs.
+To avoid unnecessary deserialization, the library will call `Document.map()` with each defined index whenever the application calls the `put()` function on the `Database` instance.

+### Classification

+What this library does exactly: the indices managed by this library are "stand-alone", meaning they are not embedded in the database.
+Additionally, the index is updated in a lazy fashion, meaning that changes are appended rather than merged on update.
+At query time, the library will merge the results accordingly.
+This strategy avoids unnecessary reads during write operations, thus keeping the general performance of the database within expectations.
+The performance penalty of the index comes (mostly) at query time.

+### Work in Progress

+The secondary indices work well if you never update or remove records.
+That is, the `delete()` call does not update the indices at all, and if an existing record is changed with `put()` and it emits new index values, the old ones will still be returned in queries.
+This will be addressed in a future release as this is clearly not adequate for all applications.

+As a quick note, the plan is to use tombstones to mark deleted records, and employ a read repair strategy on query.
+Again, keeping the write performance in line with expectations, and taking the penalty at the time of query.
+How the index will be updated when existing records are changed is not yet decided.

+### Contributions Are Welcome

+While the author has read a couple of relevant research papers, he is not by any means an expert in database technology.
+Likewise, his Rust skills may not be all that impressive either.
+If you wish to contribute, by all means, please do.
+Thank you in advance.

 ## Building and Testing